 After 90 days of inactivity, a participant would be considered as exited from the program unless an allowable gap in service had been documented.
 In some cases, an individual may leave your program without completing the training courses.
 If an individual returns after exiting your program, this individual will be enrolled as a new participant.

-GAP IN SERVICE FOR INCUMBENT WORKERS: Incumbent workers with a training and career plan that require a planned gap in service longer than a consecutive 90-day period between training activities and any other grant-funded services, AND are planning to enroll in future H-1B grant-funded training, do not need to be exited from grant-funded program activities.
-If the above applies, a gap in training may exceed 90 days and not result in program exit.

 PARTICIPANT RECORDS: Each individual that is determined eligible for your program and participates in a grant-funded service will be tracked according to the data elements and edit checks provided.
 Based on information tracked in a participant’s case file, each individual will have a single record detailing their demographics, training activities and program outcomes in your data file.

 DATA FILE: A set of individual participant records with data elements that describe the activities of each participant that will be tracked and submitted in one data file, per reporting quarter, to ETA.
 Data files are files that store data pertaining to a specific application, for later use.
 Grantees should upload one comprehensive data file of all participant records served to-date.
 This file can be updated each quarter and resubmitted to HUB for the appropriate reporting quarter.